gsgowell1982/Automated-Code-Data-Pipeline/README.md

 - **AST-Based Logic Extraction**: Automatically parses Python Abstract Syntax Trees to identify route decorators, dependencies, and repository patterns.
 - **DBR Mapping Engine**: Bridges the gap between technical implementation and business constraints (e.g., DBR-05 Ownership, DBR-08 Repository Pattern).
 - **Dual-Scenario Generation**:
-  - **Scenario 1**: For every Q&A pair, the answer provides the exact source code block extracted via AST analysis.A step-by-step logical chain (Chain-of-Thought) that explains how the code implements specific DBRs.
+  - **Scenario 1**: For every Q&A pair, the answer provides the exact source code block extracted via AST analysis.
+A step-by-step logical chain (Chain-of-Thought) that explains how the code implements specific DBRs.
   - **Scenario 2**: Provides comprehensive design schemes based on the existing repository architecture and predefined DBRs.
 Delivers a detailed explanation and a logical inference trace (Trace) to justify the design choices and ensure     architectural consistency, without requiring raw code snippets in the final answer.
 - **Industrial Schema**: Generates training-ready JSONL files with metadata for token counting and quality auditing.